-12 Genius Tips for a Thanksgiving You Won’t Regret
+12 Genius Thanksgiving Dinner Hacks You Won’t Regret

 1. Eat before the big meal.